 Maintaining safe driving conditions during the winter months is a priority for the Streets Division of our Community Services Department.
-Snow removal and plowing are prioritized by a three-tiered system: ice control routes, secondary plow routes, and residential plow areas.
+Snow removal and plowing are prioritized by a three-tiered system: ice control routes, secondary streets, and residential areas.
 Completion of plowing is dependent on snow consistency and accumulation.

 Do you have questions about the process?
 You aren't the only one!
 Visit our FAQ Page to see if you can find the answer you are looking for!

 Ice Control Routes (First Priority)

 The city is divided into 13 Ice Control Routes which represent major thoroughfares essential to emergency transportation.

 - 87 miles of streets (about 6.7 miles per route)